cogrammers/aws-workshop-node-app/README.md

 $ cd aws-workshop-node-app
 ```

-Run script to install dependencies and create and migrate postgres database:
+Run script to install dependencies and create and migrate postgres database (**Note**: this will only work on a Mac.
+If you have a PC, flag one of us down):
 ```shell
 $ ./setup/mac.sh
 ```